 Once your appointment papers are processed, you are eligible for a UB card, which allows borrowing privileges at UB Libraries.
 You can connect to BISON http://library.buffalo.edu/) and can remotely access UB databases in the same way as distance students (http://ubit.buffalo.edu/internet/).
 For help with making the connection from off-campus, consult Off Campus Access to the UB Libraries' Resources (http://ubit.buffalo.edu/internet/).
 To take full advantage of the Libraries' resources you will want to apply for a UB library number (http://library.buffalo.edu/libraries/help/distance.html).

-Workshops and tutorials are available through UB’s Teaching and Learning Center (http://ubtlc.buffalo.edu/)
+Workshops and tutorials are available through UB’s Center for Educational Innovation (http://www.buffalo.edu/ubcei.html)

 UB LIS Office Staff

 Your primary liaison is Carole Novak-Lewis, Assistant to the Chair.
 Reach her by phone at (716) 645-1476, or Fax (716) 645-3775.
 The office is generally open M-F from 9:00 a.m. to 5:00 p.m..

 UB: After 3 pm, visitors may park in designated UB faculty/student lots.
 The “parking police” patrol regularly for violations.
 To obtain a hang tag, after your UB paperwork has been processed, visit the Parking Office between 8:30-5:00 (102 Spaulding Bldg.
 2 - North Campus, 645-2516) to fill out a vehicle registration form.
 If you plan to be on campus before receiving your parking tag, contact Barbara Routhierfor a one-visit guest tag.
 (Fill-in the date in on both sides of parking tag the day you visit campus.)